 Further Reading: Best To Book Cheap Hotels For Travel

 Accommodation is an area we know we could save on if we really had to.
 Food, on the other hand, is one thing we can’t do anything about.
 Food and drinks are usually our highest cost category.

 We love to try local food when we visit new countries and we always start out brilliantly.
 But there inevitably comes a breaking point for us and we revert back to what we are familiar eating.

 What happens when you eat Western food in Vietnam?
 That’s right, you spend more money.
-A month is a long time to be eating one single type of food, no matter how good that food might be!
-If you can do it, more power to you!
+A month is a long time to be eating one single type of food, no matter how good that food might be.

 We also found striking a healthy balance between wellness and indulgence to be more difficult in Vietnam than anywhere else on our entire long term honeymoon around the world.